y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Feb 16, 2023</time> We've scheduled the introductory meeting for Saturday.
+Hope to see everyone there soon!

 - <time>Feb 15, 2023</time> Had a great discussion with the executive board and got the introduction meeting date and time _mostly_ sorted out.

 - <time>Feb 11, 2023</time> Did some organisational work.